trevans24/quindar-technical/README.md

 Implement pagination or infinite scrolling to handle large datasets efficiently.

-Use incremental static regeneration (ISR) in Next.js to improve performance for frequently updated data.

-Optimize Apollo Client cache policies to avoid redundant network requests.
+Optimize cache policies to avoid redundant network requests.

-3. Testing & Quality Assurance
+3. Testing & Quality Assurance: One or any of the following

 Unit tests using Jest and React Testing Library to validate component rendering and interactions.